-You have probably heard a lot more people talking about whitelisting from non-branded & influencer pages lately.
+You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 Sometimes it sounds like a simple technical setting in Meta.
 Other times it is framed as a whole new channel you need to invest in with creators, contracts, and custom landing pages.